This procedure sets forth guidelines to assist state-operated campuses of the State

 If campuses develop a selective bidders list, campuses must include MWBEs on this

-selective list to prospective bidders as identified during the development of the
+selective list to prospective bidders as identified during the goal setting process

 pursuant to 5 NYCRR Part §141.6(b) (6)).